Skip to main content

 What is the DevOps Model?

 The DevOps model depends on efficient tooling to support teams quickly and reliably deploying and innovating for their clients.
-These solutions automate manual tasks, guide teams to manage complicated systems at scale, automate tedious chores, and put engineers in charge of the high velocity that DevOps technologies enable.
+These solutions automate manual tasks, guide teams to manage complicated systems at scale, automate tedious chores, and put engineers in charge of the high velocity that DevOps enables.

 The DevOps model consists of 4 main principles that help the efficacy and efficiency of application development and deployment.